Oscarg2010/MCW-BCDR/HOL/Hands-on lab step-by step - Business continuity and disaster recovery.md

 ![An Error message displays stating that an error occurred while processing your request.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image212.png "Error message")

 72. Once you have verified that the application is up and running, you will need to build a Traffic Manager to direct traffic to the edge of your Primary and Secondary Site.
-Select **+NEW, Networking then Traffic Manager profile** in the Azure portal.
+Select **+Create a resource, Networking then Traffic Manager profile** in the Azure portal.

     ![In the Azure Portal, under Azure Marketplace, Networking and Traffic Manager profile are both selected.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image213.png "Azure Portal")